sahemant12/Full-Stack-Web-Development/README.md

       - `npm i -g http-server` : to install http-server globally.
       - `cd build` `http-server` : to check whether compiled react-app is running or not.
       - `const path = require('path')` : use to specify the path.
+   8. Authentication with JWT
+      - A JSON web token(JWT) is JSON Object which is used to securely transfer information over the web(between two parties).
+It can be used for an authentication system and can also be used for information exchange.
+The token is mainly composed of header, payload, signature.
+These three parts are separated by dots(.).
+      -